 Premium hardwood floating stairs in a Houston home

-At Houston Floating Stairs , every hardwood tread job starts with a humidity conversation — because wood that ships dry to a Houston home and gets installed the same week is going to move.
+Wood tread selection starts with a humidity conversation, because wood that ships dry to a Houston home and gets installed the same week is going to move.
 Houston's humidity swings between outdoor summer air pushing 90% RH and indoor air-conditioned spaces running at 45–55%.
-That delta causes real expansion and contraction cycles in solid wood treads, and it shows up as gaps, squeaks, or finish failure if the material wasn't acclimated first.
+That delta causes real expansion and contraction in solid wood, and it shows up as gaps, squeaks, or finish failure if the material wasn't acclimated first.
+We stage lumber on-site for a minimum of 10 days before any cutting happens.
+By the time we mill the final dimensions, the wood has already done its movement for your environment.

 The finish we apply is rated for humidity resistance and UV stability.
 Houston's south-facing windows put serious sun load on any interior surface.
 Standard polyurethane yellows and peels under that exposure over 3–4 years.
 We use a two-component water-based finish with UV absorbers built into the formula — it holds its tone and doesn't require refinishing on the same short cycle as standard floor finishes.